Elizabeth Graham (academic): Career

 During the 1980s, she conducted coastal surveys in the Stann Creek District region of Belize.
 In the late 1980s she commenced work on Postclassic site at Lamanai.
 She has also conducted excavations at Negroman-Tipu, Belize.
 Graham directs excavations at Lamanai on the New River Lagoon in Belize, and at Marco Gonzalez, on Ambergris Caye.
 Recent work has focused on mission churches from the early Spanish colonial period.

 In the late 1980s, Graham was a Canada Research Fellow at York University, Ontario as well as a research associate in New World Archaeology at the Royal Ontario Museum.
 Graham joined UCL in 1999.

 Graham has written on Mesoamerican archaeology in the Guardian, Apollo Magazine, and the Conversation.
+She is a member of the Editorial Advisory Board of the archaeology journal Antiquity.

 Awards and honours

-Graham was elected as a Fellow of the Society of Antiquaries in 2003.
+Graham was elected as a Fellow of the Society of Antiquaries of London in 2003.